terhechte/Cederic/Readme.md

 #### Status
+- 27% CPU as a Release Build on Retina 13" (2012) with 50000 agents and (around) 1000 data updates
 - Version 0.0.4
-- Lots of todos in the source
 - No unit tests yet
-- Most API not implemented yet
 - High memory consumption for many agents (60 mb vs. 4.5 mb for a similar non-asynchronous simple loop over such a structure)
-- Leaks memory (Actually not so sure, memory rises by about 10mb but then doesn't.
-May be due to Swift caching) 10MB memory growth after ~4500000 data updates over the course of 2 hours (50.000 agents)
+- 10MB memory growth (from 50mb to 60mb) after ~4500000 data updates over the course of 2 hours (50.000 agents)

-- ~~High CPU consumption (10% for 500 idle agents)~~
+#### TODO
+- [ ] add tests
+- [ ] define operators for easy equailty, changing and comparison
+- [ ] Implement NSKeyValueObserving (would require subclassing from NSObject)

 ##### Version 0.0.4
 - Removed the Kjue library in order to simplify the code
 - Added documentation
-- Added support for watches and validitators
+- Added support for watches and validators

 ##### Version 0.0.3
 - Moved Kqueue operations in seperate Kjue library (will be a separate library soon)